-As with other examples of applying this method, if we use the marginal structural model approach with the exposed as the population of interest on the data in Example 13.7, the exposed have $W{\text{E+}}=1$ and the unexposed $W{\text{E-}}=0.76$ (stratum 1) and $W{\text{E-}}=0.36$ (stratum 2).
+As with other examples of applying this method, if we use the marginal structural model approach with the exposed as the population of interest on the data in Example 13.8, the exposed have $W{E^+}=1$ and the unexposed $W{E^-}=0.76$ (stratum 1) and $W{E^-}=0.36$ (stratum 2).
 Using these weights to create a pseudo-population (multiply the weights by the observed number of subjects), we can create a marginal table.
-The odds ratio in this table is 2.19, the same as was obtained by the Mantel-Haenszel approach, which implies that the risk of CRD was increased 2.2 times in the exposed subjects relative to what it would have been had they remained unexposed.
+The odds ratio in this table is 2.19, the same as was obtained by the Mantel-Haenszel approach, which implies that the risk of BRD was increased 2.2 times in the exposed subjects relative to what it would have been had they remained unexposed.

-Similarly, if we use the marginal structural model with the exposed as the population of interest, on the data in Example 13.9 (Section 13.8.4), the exposed have $W{E^+}=1$ and the unexposed $W{E^-}=0.42$ (stratum 1) and $W{E^-}=1.31$ (stratum 2).
+Similarly, if we use the marginal structural model with the exposed as the population of interest, on the data in Example 13.10, the exposed have $W{E+}=1$ and the unexposed $W{E-}=0.42$ (stratum 1) and $W{E-}=1.31$ (stratum 2).
 Using these weights to create a pseudo-population (multiply the weights by the observed numbers), we create a marginal table.
 The odds ratio in this table is 12.3.
-We would interpret this to mean that exposed individuals had an average of 12.3 times increase in their risk of the outcome relative to what their risk would have been had they not been exposed.
-Note This is an estimate of the effect of exposure in these individuals.
-It does not provide any insight into the interaction between the exposure (E) and the confounder (C).
+We would interpret this to mean that the population of farms who used neomycin had an average of 12.3 times increase in their risk of Nocardia mastitis relative to what their risk would have been had they not used neomycin.
+(Note This is an estimate of the effect of neomycin for this set of farms.
+It does not provide any insight into the interaction between neomycin and cloxacillin.)

-Newman (2006) shows how to extend the marginal-structural approach to the analysis of case-control studies and demonstrates the relationship between the standardised odds ratio (where the strata-specific odds ratio is weighted by b{0j}) and the Mantel-Haenszel odds ratio (where the strata-specific odds ratio is weighted by n_j).
-Kurth et al (2006) compared the results of standardising, using IPTW, and propensity scores in the analysis of a large dataset; some of the measures differed greatly, reasons for these discrepancies were investigated and recommendations about the choice of analysis given.
+Newman (2006) shows how to extend the marginal-structural approach to the analysis of casecontrol studies and demonstrates the relationship between the standardised odds ratio (where the strata specific odds ratio is weighted by b{0j}) and the Mantel-Haenszel odds ratio (where the strata specific odds ratio is weighted by n_j).
+Kurth et al (2006) compared the results of standardising, using IPWT, and propensity scores in the analysis of a large dataset; some of the measures differed greatly and reasons for these discrepancies were investigated and recommendations about the choice of analysis given.

-13.7.3 Instrumental variables to control confounding
+13.8 Multivariable modelling to control confounding